 If you’re interested in going into audit, or aren’t sure which route you want to take, the CPA license is the better option.
 It opens doors to more career choices compared to the EA credential because CPAs can work in audit, tax, industry, government, not-for-profits or for themselves.
 However, as we’ll cover below, the path to becoming a CPA is more challenging than that of an EA.

-EAs are federally licensed tax professionals who can legally represent taxpayers before the IRS.
+EAs are federally credentialed tax professionals who can legally represent taxpayers before the IRS.
 They specialize specifically in tax issues.
 Given this definition, it makes sense for accountants interested in working specifically in tax to become EAs.
 It’s worth it to note that CPAs can also specialize in tax and represent taxpayers before the IRS, but time restraints and career specialization may make becoming an EA the better option.

 Licensing Commitment Differences

-The CPA credential takes a significantly bigger commitment than the EA credential and is specific to each individual state.
+The CPA license takes a significantly bigger commitment than the EA credential and is specific to each individual state.
 To become a CPA, students must complete 150 hours of college credit, with a specific number of units covering accounting and business concepts.
 CPAs must also pass all four parts of the CPA exam (Auditing and Attestation, Financial Accounting and Reporting, Business Environment and Concepts, and Regulation) within an 18-month window.
 Each section of the CPA exam has around a 50% pass rate, and the rate for passing all four parts of the exam in a row is between 10 and 20%.
 CPAs must then gain a certain amount of work experience hours, depending on their state, under direct supervision of a CPA.
 Between school an work experience requirements, the time commitment to become a CPA is around 6-7 years.
 CPAs are regulated on the state level, and have to apply for licensure in other states should they change locations or work in multiple states.

 Which Should I Go For?

 Being either a CPA or an EA will put you in a class of elite professionals and make you stand out from the crowd.
 It really boils down to how much time you’re willing to commit to a credential and what area of practice you’d like to go into.
 If you want to specialize as a tax professional but don’t want to tackle the CPA exam or licensure requirements, the EA route is perfect for you.
-But if you aren’t sure which practice area you’d like to go into or want to try a few different roles, the CPA credential is the better option.
-Do your research, and find out which credential fits your career goals and time restraints.
+But if you aren’t sure which practice area you’d like to go into or want to try a few different roles, the CPA is the better option.
+Do your research, and find out which fits your career goals and time restraints.